-All the friends that you invite to the Discord channel can follow the same steps from above and live stream their gaming sessions.
-If you’re a server owner and you want to manage who can/can’t go live, you can do it by adjusting the permissions.
+All the friends that you invite to the Discord channel can follow the steps above and live stream their gaming sessions.
+If you’re a server owner and want to manage who can/can’t go live, you can do it by adjusting the permissions.

 How to Spectate Friends’ Stream?